NAP sample assessments

-Primary and secondary schools participating in the NAP Sample Assessments benefit in a number of ways.
-Their students have the opportunity to engage with state-of-the-art assessment materials, some of which are delivered online.
+Primary and secondary schools participating in the NAP sample assessments benefit in a number of ways.
+Their students have the opportunity to engage with state-of-the-art assessment materials delivered online and become familiar with test-taking in the online environment.
 This is an excellent learning opportunity for students.

 - The Programme for International Student Assessment (PISA) which is conducted every three years by the Organisation for Economic Co-operation and Development (OECD).
 This is administered to samples of 15-year-old school students.